MASS CENTRAL RAIL TRAIL; BARRE-CLINTON

 Mass Central Rail Trail; East Section:

-Clinton Veterans Athletic Complex parking area in Clinton; Cross Route 110 to the yellow gate and the start of the Mass Central Rail Trail.
+Clinton Veterans Athletic Complex parking area in Clinton [Eastern End]; Cross Route 110 to the yellow gate and the start of the Mass Central Rail Trail.

 Note; Up to your right is the Dyke Trail (No Biking allowed).